yegor256/blog/_drafts/recruiters.md

 just a few dozen key people.
 Then, starting from them, you dig deeper and find out where they work, who works in their teams, where they worked before, and so on.
-Check the conferences and workshops where people present their ideas and achivements.
+Check the conferences and workshops where people present their ideas and achievements.
 Check their GitHub accounts and see who else is committing to their projects.
 Do whatever it takes, but make the map.
 Maybe even pay a private detective to collect the data you can't find in the Internet: who do they drink beer with, where